thorn91/PS5-Availability-Dashboard/README.md

 ## Frontend: Vue.js SPA with Axios and Bootstrap

-* Easy to understand and easy to extend
+* Easy to understand and easy to extend.
+Vue components need to be improved, as I didn't realize that different stores provide different information, such as Target providing individual store availability information along with overall shipping, or Walmart providing specific dates, which led to each store essentially becoming its own component despite the shared features.

 ![image](demo/demo.png)